gurch101/gowebutils/docsrc/docs/generators.md

 # Generators

 `gowebutils` includes a CLI-based generator that scaffolds boilerplate code based on your SQLite database schema.
-It can quickly create handlers, services, and repositories using your existing DDL statements—saving time and ensuring consistency across your project.
+It can quickly create handlers, services, repositories, and tests using your database schema.

 ### Installation